publisha/publisha.github.io/_papers/iterativepublishing.md

 [![Workflow from Penflip - output to Pandoc to ICML to InDesign](/images/iterativePublishing.042.jpeg)](/images/iterativePublishing.042.jpeg)

 Once the edit process was complete (a milestone previously set) the text was converted to `ICML` for InDesign using Pandoc.[^12]

+_Please note that Penflip is no longer operating_ - January 2022

 ## Some Further Options under consideration